 c.
-SSA simplified the evaluation of automobiles as an excludable resource, effective February 7, 2005 (70 FR 6340).
+SSA simplified the evaluation of automobiles as an excludable resource, effective February 7, 2005 (Federal Register vol. 70, no. 24, pp. 6340-6345).
 Under the old rules, one automobile could be excluded (regardless of value) if necessary for employment, medical treatment, or essential daily activities.
 If not excludable under these criteria, the current market value of one automobile (up to \$4,500) could be excluded.
 The new exclusion applies to any one automobile used for transportation.